Who are the EU's new Russian deplorables?

 They became friends in St. Petersburg when Zolotov was a bodyguard for former Russian president Boris Yeltsin and have practiced judo together.

-Zolotov is trusted with Putin's personal security in his role as director of the 'Rosgvardiya' national guard service.
+Zolotov is trusted with Putin's personal security in his role as director of the 'Rosgvardiya' national-guard service.

 And his family has become one of the richest in Russia in the real-estate sector.

-Bastrykin, the director of Russia's investigative committee, is said by Russian émigrés in London to be second after Zolotov in terms of Putin's favour out of the EU-four.
+Bastrykin, the chairman of Russia's investigative committee, is said by Russian émigrés in London to be second after Zolotov in terms of Putin's favour out of the EU-four.

 Krasnov, the prosecutor general, is an up-and-coming figure, whose predecessor, Yuri Chaika, used the same office to become one of the most powerful men in Russia.